APPLICATIONS ARE NOW AVAILABLE FOR THE 2018-19 SCHOOL YEAR

 Applications for the current school year will be added to the campus' waitlist.

-PUBLIC PREP ENROLLMENT PREFERENCES
+PUBLIC PREP LOTTERY PREFERENCES

 Siblings of currently enrolled students will receive sibling preference at the time of the lottery.
 Children are siblings if they have the same parent(s) OR live in the same home and custodial care has been transferred to the same guardian(s).

 The following documents are acceptable as proof for sibling preference:

 - Proof for biological sibling preference can include a Birth Certificate or Certificate of Adoption.

 - Proof for a transfer of custodial care must include a Birth Certificate, non-custodial parent affidavit (signed by the custodial parent) and a parent affidavit (signed by the parent).